KeerthanaRamu/daily-demos/static-demos/track-subs-demo/README.md

-# Daily.co Track Subscriptions demo
+# Daily Track Subscriptions demo
-This demo mirrors Daily.co's [basics-demo](https://github.com/daily-co/daily-demos/tree/main/static-demos/basics-demo), modified to demonstrate how track subscriptions work.
+This demo mirrors Daily's [basics-demo](https://github.com/daily-co/daily-demos/tree/main/static-demos/basics-demo), modified to demonstrate how track subscriptions work.

 This demo makes use of the following: